jnkeya/Fused_XCH4/README.md

 # Fused_XCH4

+**Global Daily Fused XCH4 Dataset (2020–2023): Multi-Sensor Integration of GOSAT-2, TROPOMI, and GOSAT at 0.1° Resolution**

+---

+## Overview

 This repository provides code and usage examples for the first global fusion of GOSAT, GOSAT-2, and TROPOMI satellite retrievals, generating a globally consistent daily 0.1° land-only XCH4 product for 2020–2023.

 Accurate global monitoring of atmospheric methane (CH4) is essential for tracking progress toward climate mitigation targets such as the Global Methane Pledge (GMP).
 Ground-based measurement networks are too sparse to provide sufficient spatial coverage, while satellite-derived retrievals are hindered by systematic biases and uncertainties.
 This dataset addresses these limitations through a three-step machine learning framework: